Future of Public Safety Scholars

 APPLY HERE

-Scholars will attend a weekly seminar (tentatively scheduled for Thursdays, 10:50am to 1:30pm for the Fall 2024 semester) as well as:
+Scholars attend a weekly seminar during the Fall 2026 and Spring 2027 semesters as well as:

 • Attend at least three (3) public safety webinars, talks, and/or panel discussions